Telecommunication-Telemedia-Assessment/GBVS360-BMS360-ProSal/README.md

 To compile the project, only two dependencies are required:

-   - fftw (optional: it adds support of the extention of GBVS using CSF)
+   - fftw (optional: it adds support of a CSF extention to GBVS)

    - boost (>= 1.63)